Time for an easy recipe.

 You see, things need to be easy around here.
-They don’t need to take much brain power, or effort, or engery, or anything else.
+They don’t need to take much brain power, or effort, or energy, or anything else.
 Life is crazy enough as it is – that’s why my recipes are simple and I’m pretty sure they will always be simple.

 At least I like to think so.